 10 1 I do not want you to be uninformed, brothers, that our fathers were all under the cloud and all passed through the sea.
 2 All were baptized into Moses in the cloud and in the sea, 3 and all ate the same spiritual food.
-4 All drank the same spiritual drink.
-For they drank from a spiritual rock that followed them, and their corpses were exattered about in the wilderness.
-4 Now these things were examples for us, so we would not be those who lust for evil things as they lusted.
+4All drank the same spiritual drink.
+For they drank 10 Corinthians would not be those who lust for evil things as they lusted.
 1 Do not be idolaters, as some of them were.
-This is as it is written, "The people sat down to eat and drink, and rose up to play."
-5 Let us not commit sexual immorality, as many of them did.
+This is as it is written, "The people sat down to eat and drink, and rose up to play.
+1 Let us not commit sexual immorality, as many of them did.
 In one day, twenty-three thousand people died because of it.
-5 Neither let us put Christ to the test, as many of them the tested him and were destroyed by snakes.
-10 Also do not grumble, as many of them did and were destroyed by an angel of death.
+0 Neither let us put Christ to the test, as many of them tested him and were destroyed by an angel of death.
 11 Now these things happened to them as examples for us.
 They were written for our instruction-for us on whom the end of the ages has come.
 12 Therefore let anyone who thinks he stands be careful that he does not fall.
-11 No temptation has overtaken you that is not common to all humanity.
+13 No temptation has overtaken you that is not common to all humanity.
 Instead, God is faithful.
 He will not let you be tempted beyond your ability.
 With the temptation he will also provide the way of escape, so that you may be able to endure it.

 14 Therefore, my beloved ones, run away from idolatry.
-13 I speak to you as people who have understanding, so you may judge what I say.
+15 I speak to you as people who have understanding, so you may judge what I say.
 16 The cup of blessing that we bless, is it not a sharing in the blood of Christ?
-The bread that we break, is it not a sharing in the blood of Christ?
+The bread that we break, is it not a sharing in the body of Christ?
 17 Because there is one loaf of bread, we who are many are one body.
 We all take of one loaf of bread together.
 18 Look at the Israel that is according to the flesh.
 Are not those who eat the sacrifices participants in the altar?
 19 What am I saying then?
 That an idol is anything?
 Or that food sacrificed to an idol is anything?
-28 But I say about the things they sacrifice, that they offer these things to demons and not to God.
+30 But I say about the things they sacrifice, that they offer these things to demons and not to God.
 I do not want you to be participants with demons!
-21 You cannot drink the cup of the Lord and the cup of demons.
+11 You cannot drink the cup of the Lord and the cup of demons.
 You cannot participate at the table of the Lord and the table of demons.
-22 Or do we provoke the Lord to jealousy?
+20 Or do we provoke the Lord to jealousy?
 Are we stronger than he is?